Developing Programs and Plans For Land Use: Urban Planning

 The Master of Urban and Regional Planning is typically a 52 credit hours program, which means it can take up to two years to complete.
 Course topics may include Urban Economy, Land Use Planning Law, Planning Research Design, Urban Land Economics, Urban Spatial Analysis, Land Use Planning & Management, Sustainable Community Development and more.
 This type of degree is also available as an online program.

 Optional certification for planners is also available from the American Institute of Certified Planners.
 In order to become certified, planners must fulfill all the experience and education requirements as well as complete an exam.
 After passing the exam the credential is valid for two years and must be maintained by the planner.
 In addition, the American Institute of Certified Planners also offers their Certified Environmental Planner credential.
-In order to qualify for this credential, planners must have AICP membership as well as a number of years experience in environmental planning.
+In order to qualify for this credential, planners must have AICP membership as well as a number of years of experience in environmental planning.
 Those who qualify can then pay to take an exam, which upon successful completion will grant them the certification.
 Like the AICP Certification, the AICP CEP certification is valid for two years before renewal is required.
 Some states also require planners to be licensed through the state in addition to their professional certification.

 Urban Planning Degree FAQ